SammyLord/freekaos/README.md

     *   **DM Interface:** A dedicated DM view in the client allows users to switch between global chat, guild chat, and DMs.
     *   **Message Persistence:** DM history is saved on the server (`direct_messages.json`) and loaded when a DM conversation is opened (prunes to the last 200 messages per conversation).
     *   **Federated DMs:** DMs can be sent between users on different connected instances.
 The server handles relaying DM messages to the appropriate peer instance.
+    *   **Unread DM Indicators:** The client UI now visually indicates unread DMs, both on the "Direct Messages" tab and next to specific users in the user list.
 *   **User Management (Basic):**
     *   Users can set a username.
     *   Display of connected users (local and federated).